amelie-iska/CCCvelo/README.md

 # Usage

+The use of CCCvelo involves the following steps.

 ## Installation

  Please install the corresponding version of the package according to the environment provided above, then the package CCCvelo can be directly downloaded for usage.